HexDecimal/python-tcod-ecs/README.md

 ## Relations

-Use `Entity.relation_components[component_key][target] = component` to associate a relation with data.
+Use `Entity.relation_components[component_key][target] = component` to associate a target entity with a component.
 Use `Entity.relation_tag[tag] = target` to associate a tag exclusively with a target entity.
 Use `Entity.relation_tags_many[tag].add(target)` to associate a tag with multiple targets.

+Relation queries are a little more complex than other queries.
-Tags and relations share the same space then queried, so tags can not be in the format of a component key.
+Relation tags and relation components share the same space then queried, so 'normal' tags should not be in the format of a component key.
-Relations are unidirectional.
+Relations are unidirectional, but you can query either end of a relation.

 ```py
 >>> @attrs.define